zacanger/niddesa/text/generated-translations/cullaniddesa/11-chinese-google.md

 Because of that, the Lord said:

-"[World Zun: "Ge Bo!"]
+"[Blessed One: "Ge Bo!"]
 To those standing in the flow, when the great terror exposure is raised,

 To those tortured by aging and death, Ge Bo!
 I will tell you about the island. "